jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 of all authentication conversations by generating an Intermediate Compound Key (IMCK).
-The IMCK is mutually derived by the peer and the server as described in [](#intermediate-compound-key) by combining the MSKs from inner EAP methods with key material from TEAP Phase 1.
+The IMCK is mutually derived by the peer and the server as described in [](#intermediate-compound-key) by combining the MSKs from inner authentication methods with key material from TEAP Phase 1.
 The resulting MSK and EMSK are generated as part of the IMCKn key hierarchy as
 follows: